-Montana has established a standardized, statewide entrance process, which starts with identification of ELs.
-In order to gather information on language(s) spoken in the home or in the student's life, the first entry point to the identification process is administering the standardized, statewide home language survey to every student at the time of enrollment and requiring its return within 14 days.
+In order to gather information on language(s) spoken in the home or in the student's life, the first entry point to the identification process is administering the standardized, statewide home language survey to every student at the time of enrollment.
 The home language survey establishes eligibility for the student to be screened using the World-class Instructional Design and Assessment (WIDA) English language screener (wida.us).
-Starting in the 2017-2018 school year, EL students in Grades 1-12 will be screened using the WIDA online screener, and students in kindergarten will be assessed using the WIDA K W-APT language screener.
+Starting in the 2017-2018 school year, EL students in Grades 1-12 will be screened using the WIDA online screener, and students in Kindergarten will be assessed using the WIDA K W-APT language screener.
 These screeners assess students in all four domains of language: speaking, listening, reading, and writing.
-If a student's scores fall below the English language proficiency criteria, he or she is identified as an EL and qualifies for services.
+If a student's scores fall below the English language proficiency criteria, he or she is identified as an English learner and qualifies for EL services.

-In order to be eligible for services, defined criteria scores for the screeners are used.
 The screener criteria for kindergarten is a score below 25.
-In Grades 1-12 the WIDA on-line screener criteria is an overall composite score with no domain sub-scores at or above 5-0 a 4.7.
-This 4.7 overall composite score was revised in Fall 2019 from a 5.0 overall composite score and a 4.0 or better sub-score in each of the language domains.
-Scores below this level indicate a need for EL services, reflecting the OPI's revised exit/reclassification criteria.
-The screening process and EL identification status will be completed by a LEA within 30 days of a student's enrollment in the school.
+In Grades 1-12 the screener criteria is a score at or above 5.0 overall and 4.0 in each language domain.
+Scores below this level indicate a need for EL services, reflecting the OPI's exit/reclassification criteria.
+The screening process and EL identification status will be completed by a Local Education Agency (LEA) within 30 days of a student's enrollment in the school.
 An assurance in the OPI E-grant application for ESEA funds will ensure that all schools adhere to this timeline.
 School applications will not be approved, nor will ESEA funding be available, until they agree to this assurance.

-Based on experience with American Indian ELs and the fact that they are the largest group of identified ELs in the state.

-Montana has created a second entry point for eligibility of EL status through a standardized Teacher Observation Checklist that is available on the OPI website to all schools.
+Based on experience with American Indian ELs and the fact that they are the largest group of identified ELs in the state, Montana has created a second entry point for eligibility of EL status through a standardized Teacher Observation Checklist that is available on the OPI website to all schools.
 The checklist allows classroom teachers the opportunity to observe a student's language skills and determine whether there could be a language other than English impacting the student's English proficiency.
-Once it is established that a language other than English may be present, the WIDA on-line screener or WIDA W-APT is administered to determine EL status.
+Once it is established that a language other than English may be present, the WIDA screener or WIDA W-APT is administered to determine EL status.
 The same criteria to determine EL status is used for all students in the state, regardless of their eligibility entry point.
 Upon determination that a student is an EL, the student will immediately begin to receive appropriate EL services from the school.